drensin/YTWatchLaterAI/README.md

 ### Google Cloud Run Service (`gemini-chat-service`)

 Located in the `gemini-chat-service/` directory.
 This is a Node.js application packaged as a Docker container and deployed on Cloud Run.
-*   **Purpose:** Provides a WebSocket endpoint for real-time chat interactions with Gemini.
+*   **Purpose:** Provides a WebSocket endpoint for real-time chat interactions with Gemini for ReelWorthy.
 It maintains Gemini chat sessions in memory for the duration of a client's connection to provide context persistence for queries related to a specific playlist.
 *   **Technology:** Node.js, Express.js, `ws` (WebSocket library), Docker.

 ### Common Setup for Backend Services (Cloud Functions & Cloud Run):